commercialhaskell/stack/doc/yaml_configuration.md

 configured at the project-level or globally.

 The **project-level** configuration file (`stack.yaml`) contains project-specific options and may contain non-project-specific options.
+However, non-project-specific options in the project-level configuration file in the `global-project` directory (see below) are ignored by Stack.

 Stack obtains project-level configuration from one of the following (in order of preference):